 Kit Gurnos

-I am a London-based art writer and curator specialising in contemporary art with a particular interest in women- and queer-led narratives.
+I am a London-based art writer and curator specialising in contemporary art with a particular interest in queer-led narratives.

-I am dedicated to making art as accessible to as wide an audience as possible by telling nuanced stories in a clear and engaging manner.
-This led me to launch the Instagram account @artistic.identities (now @kit.gurnos) in November 2023, where I posted daily videos and posts presenting the work of artists that excite me – both filling in gaps in art history and discovering emerging talent.
+Fundamental to my curatorial practice is a desire to foreground underrepresented perspectives to as wide an audience as possible by telling nuanced stories in a clear and engaging manner.
+This led me to launch the Instagram account @artistic.identities (now @kit.gurnos) in November 2023, where for a year I posted daily videos and posts presenting the work of artists engaging (in the broadest sense) with questions of identity – both filling in gaps in art history and uplifting artists in earlier stages of their career.

 I am passionate about offering curatorial support to emerging artists at the start of their careers, working collaboratively with individuals to develop textual and conceptual frameworks for their practices.